-Pamela Christian, Ph.D., is an associate professor emeritus and former director of graduate studies in the Department of Theatre and Dance.
-She is no longer engaged in full-time academia, but continues to teach B.A. and B.F.A. voice/speech, dialects and movement classes in the department.
-She also teaches workshops throughout the year in vocal performance and public presentation, and has worked extensively as a voice/dialect coach for stage and film with companies that include Milwaukee Repertory Theatre, Alley Theatre, Actors Repertory of Texas, KingsIsle Entertainment, Focus Films, Mutiny Films and Screen Gems.
+Pamela Christian, Ph.D., is Associate Professor Emeritus and former director of Graduate Studies in the Department of Theatre and Dance, where she taught B.A./B.F.A./M.F.A. in Acting students in the area of Voice/Speech and Dialects.
+She teaches workshops throughout the year in vocal performance and public presentation, and has worked extensively as a voice/dialect coach for stage and film with companies that include Milwaukee Repertory Theatre, Alley Theatre, Actors Repertory of Texas, KingsIsle Entertainment, Focus Films, Mutiny Films and Screen Gems.

-Dr. Christian is an associate editor for IDEA (International Dialects of English Archive) where she publishes sound samples and voice analysis for online access.
-Her research includes hands-on study of accents for stage/film productions, and teaching voice and speech skills to diverse populations overseas such as in South Africa, Australia, Northwest Territories of Canada, South Korea, Poland, Romania and the Russian Federation where she was a Fulbright Scholar in 2004.
+Dr. Christian is an associate editor for IDEA International Dialects of English Archive, where she publishes sound samples and voice analysis for online access.
+Her research includes hands-on, site-specific study of accents for film and stage as well as teaching voice/speech skills to diverse populations overseas such as in South Africa, Australia, the Northwest Territories of Canada, South Korea, Poland, Romania and the Russian Federation where she was a Fulbright Scholar in 2004.

-As an instructor, Christian has received the College of Fine Arts Teaching Excellence Award 2003 and the Department of Theatre and Dance Teaching Excellence Award 2005.
+As an instructor, Dr. Christian has received Teaching Excellence Awards from the Department of Theatre and Dance and the College of Fine Arts.

 - Ph.D. - Performance Studies/Speech Communication, Southern Illinois University, Carbondale